Mercedes and Pirelli await verdict in 'illegal tyre test' case

 A verdict is expected on Friday into whether Mercedes and Pirelli broke Formula 1's rules with a unauthorised tyre test.

 A hearing took place on Thursday at the FIA's headquarters in Paris.

-Mercedes did not get permission to take part in F1 tyre test, says FIA
+The governing body's international tribunal was told Mercedes did not get permission to take part in the three-day 1,000km tyre test last month.

 FIA counsel Mark Howard said Mercedes did ask in general terms about using a 2013 car at the test.